MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-software-package.md

 ---
 title: Microsoft Bluetooth Test Platform
-description: Bluetooth Test Platform (BTP) overview. ms.assetid: a6beeecb-5967-4e08-bfe2-b8aae26861ad ms.date: 4/17/2019
+description: Bluetooth Test Platform (BTP) software package. ms.assetid: a6beeecb-5967-4e08-bfe2-b8aae26861ad ms.date: 4/17/2019
 ms.localizationpriority: medium

 ---

-# Tools in the BTP software package
+# BTP software package

-The BTP software package contains several tools to be used for testing the Bluetooth.
-BTP is intended to be an extensible framework.
-Examples of extending BTP hardware, software, and tests can be found on GitHub.
+The BTP software package contains several tools to be used for testing Bluetooth scenarios.

 ## Download the BTP Software Package ##

-The Bluetooth Test Platform (BTP) software package contains test tools for hardware test engineers to test interoperability of their Bluetooth enabled peripherals and systems with the Microsoft Bluetooth driver stack.
+The Bluetooth Test Platform (BTP) software package contains test tools for hardware test engineers to test interoperability of their Bluetooth enabled peripherals and systems with the Windows Bluetooth stack.
 The included documentation provides a brief overview of the ways to configure your hardware and suggests topologies for best test coverage.
 The documentation also contains procedural information about how to run the tests, trace events in the Bluetooth driver stack, and capture information in the kernel debugger.

 ## Version Updates ##

-Changes for version xx.yy
+Changes for version 1.2.0:
 - Moving BTP from private preview to public.
-Woohoo!!  ;)
+- Added experimental SleepTests demonstrating a new capability of the Traduci of executing delayed commands.
+- Several fixes and improvements to test reliability.

 ## Tools in the package ##